deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "He promoted me."

-Warhorse paused in pouring the last of the gravy into his mouth.
+WARHORSE paused in pouring the last of the gravy into his mouth.
 "Come again?"

 "To the rank of Whitecrest attaché to the Mother-Supreme, part of her executive staff and, if need be, her bodyguard.
 A prestigious career move, on the face of it.
 The reality…" he sniffed.

-Warhorse just sat and listened, so Regaari pressed on.
+WARHORSE just sat and listened, so Regaari pressed on.
 "The reality was I was now not involved in the investigation, was no longer part of the Clan's decision-making process, was a pariah in the inner circle and, though I theoretically had the ear of the Mother-Supreme, actually using